Let’s look at how to get your first credit card, as well as some tips that can make the process go more smoothly.

 Stick to a budget

 Getting a new credit card doesn’t mean your budget changes.
 Having a budget and monitoring your spending can help you observe responsible spending habits.
+Sticking to a sound financial plan will help you spend within your means and avoid unnecessary expenses, which could make paying off a credit card balance easier in the long run.

 Check your monthly statements

 Your credit card’s monthly statement will show the statement balance, which is the total amount you owe on your credit card as of the last day of your previous billing cycle.
-The monthly statement should also provide an accurate picture of the payments and credits made and charges, including interest and fees, incurred during that billing cycle.
+The monthly statement should also provide an accurate picture of the payments made and charges, including interest and fees, incurred during that billing cycle.
 Your statement can help you understand your monthly spending habits and whether you’re sticking to your budget.
 It can also be a good idea to scan the statement for transactions you don’t recognize, as these can indicate fraud.

 Be aware of credit card fees and interest charges